10-cent beverage container return deposit to begin in April, with longer transition period to clear stock

 The deposit will be added to the price of the beverage and will be refunded when the empty bottle or can is returned at designated points.

-SINGAPORE: A scheme in which consumers pay a S$0.10 (US$0.07) deposit for bottled and canned drinks will start on Apr 1 as planned.
+SINGAPORE: A scheme in which consumers pay a S$0.10 (US$0.07) deposit for bottled and canned drinks will start on Apr 1 as planned, with beverage companies to be given more time to clear stocks that are ineligible for packaging refunds.

 The deposit will be added to the price of the beverage and will be refunded when the empty bottle or can is returned at designated return points.

-Note: Editor’s note: The end date of the transition period cited in the article has been amended from Oct 1 to Sep 30 after Dr Janil corrected the information in his Facebook post.